 Sediment fencing and bund walls / diversion drains were in place in all areas downslope of disturbed areas except for the area north of Dam 1.
-However, the sediment fences installed along the eastern side of the overburden stockpile and the area south east of Dam 1 had failed at the time of the 2018 inspection.
+However, the sediment fences installed along the eastern side of the overburden stockpile and the area south east of Dam 1 had failed at the time of the 2018 and 2019 inspection.
 Active erosive processes are evident in several locations where rill erosion can be observed along the wall of Dam 1 and the overburden stockpile wall.
 These processes are washing away sediments and rocks overtopping the sediment fence and spilling over the surrounding bushland.
+Many of these areas have begun to stabilise in some areas through the spread of exotic grass species over the disturbed areas including road sides and dam walls.

 Erosion issues were observed at three areas surrounding the quarry disturbance area:

-- In three locations the installed sediment fencing was overtopping and therefore no longer providing active sediment control (Figure 6).
-It was observed in these locations that some sediment had been deposited within the surrounding environment but it was still contained within the project disturbance area and no sediment overflow had entered the BOA. - It was noted during the 2017 monitoring event that the overflow for Dam 3 was depositing small amounts of sediment into the receiving environment with water being retained in the bushland east of the basin for a period.
+- In three locations the installed sediment fencing was overtopping (observed in 2018 & 2019) and therefore no longer providing active sediment control (Figure 6).
+It was observed in these locations that some sediment had been deposited within the surrounding environment but it was still contained within the project disturbance area and no sediment overflow had entered the BOA as shown in Plate 2. - It was noted during the 2017 monitoring event that the overflow for Dam 3 was depositing small amounts of sediment into the receiving environment with water being retained in the bushland east of the basin for a period.
 It was noted during the 2018 monitoring event that a small trough had been dug to allow the overflow from the dam to drain out of the area and into Bulga Creek.
 While some minor erosion and sedimentation was observed on the discharge side of the dam wall, it was still contained within the project disturbance area.
 This management action has remediated the waterlogging issue and no die-back or change in vegetation structure and composition was observed in 2018.
-Ongoing annual monitoring will be required to assess the effectiveness of the drainage and ensure no die-back or change in vegetation structure and composition occurs. - Two area of unmanaged active erosion were observed along the eastern side of the overburden stockpile area and the south-eastern bank of Dam 1.
+No further changes were noted in 2019.
+Ongoing annual monitoring will be required to assess the effectiveness of the drainage and ensure no die-back or change in vegetation structure and composition was observed in structure and composition occurs. - Two areas of unmanaged active erosion were observed along the eastern side of the overburden stockpile area and the south-eastern bank of Dam 1 in 2018 monitoring.
 The bank is actively eroding due to a lack of ground cover and / or erosion control devices.
-While sediment fences have been installed since the previous monitoring event, they have been buried by eroded material, and small amount of sediment is depositing along the fringe of the adjacent bushland as shown in Plate 2.
-These fences should be re-erected to provide active sediment control. - It was observed during the 2018 monitoring event that the wall of Dam 3 was being colonized by native species of plants actively protecting it from further erosion.
-However, the wall of Dam 1 as well as the overburden stockpile wall were only sparsely colonized by plants and were still actively eroding in some areas.
+No changes were noted in this area over 2019 monitoring.
+Sediment fences had been installed prior to the 2018 monitoring event, however they have been buried by eroded material, and sediment is being depositing along the fringe of the adjacent bushland.
+These fences should be re-erected to provide active sediment control.